bobbingwide/oik-clone/README.md

 Prototype for WordPress Multi Site cloned sites

 ## Changelog
+# 2.0.0-beta-20191121
+* Changed: map the ref attr used in the reusable blocks block,https://github.com/bobbingwide/oik-clone/issues/38
+* Changed: Only expand clone/cloned shortcodes when just one thing is being displayed, https://github.com/bobbingwide/oik-clone/issues/43
+* Tested: With WordPress 5.3 and WordPress Multi Site
+* Tested: With Gutenberg 6.8.0

 # 2.0.0-beta-20191103
 * Changed: Change [clone] and [cloned] shortcodes to only run for a single post ID display,https://github.com/bobbingwide/oik-clone/issues/43
 * Changed: Improve mapping of post IDs in block attrs,https://github.com/bobbingwide/oik-clones/issues/38